Recruitment and vetting policy

 Commissioners and supporting volunteers

 If you are responsible for or involved in the recruitment of volunteers, you must use this policy.
-(This includes the local commissioner and ultimately the chief commissioner for the country or region, who have overall responsibility for the recruitment of volunteers.
-It also includes all volunteers in a supporting role or who have been delegated the day to day responsibilities.)
+This includes the local commissioner and ultimately the chief commissioner for the country or region, who have overall responsibility for the recruitment of volunteers.
+It also includes all volunteers in a supporting role or who have been delegated the day to day responsibilities.

 If you do not follow the policy and procedures this may be considered a breach and further action may be taken in accordance with the managing concerns about adult volunteers policy.
+An application to volunteer may be refused where this policy is not followed.

 What are the recruitment and vetting requirements?